TheMaxiMousse/API/README.md

 # ChocoMax API

-Backend service for the **ChocoMax** shop site, delivering essential business logic and data through a modern, FastAPI-powered interface.
+API service for the **ChocoMax** shop site, delivering essential business logic and data through a modern, FastAPI-powered interface.

 This repository serves as the core **API application** for ChocoMax.
 It handles product listings, orders, user preferences, and more — enabling both the website and any future clients (like mobile apps) to interact with the system.